Multiple different bait types are commonly used for rockfish, including these great options.

-The best way to catch Rockfish is by using live lining.
+The best way to catch Rockfish is by using a live lining.
 Live-lining is a simple method of using live small fish to catch a big fish.
 We are going to talk about it further below.

 Some people even prefer chicken skin and consider it to be highly effective Rockfish bait.